Ehije Ukaki

-Ehije Ukaki (born 2 October 2004) is a Nigerian professional footballer who plays as a winger for EFL Championship club Sheffield United.
+Ehije Ukaki (born 2 October 2004) is a Nigerian professional footballer who plays as a winger for Bulgarian First League club Botev Plovdiv, on loan from Sheffield United.

 Club career

 On 19 January 2024, Ukaki signed a contract with Botev Plovdiv, coming from Vista Academy.
 On 30 July 2024 he scored his first league goal.

 On 11 June 2025, Ukaki signed for English EFL Championship club Sheffield United for an undisclosed fee, signing a three-year contract.
+In September 2026, he returned to Botev Plovdiv for the remainder of the season.